maziac/DeZog/documentation/Usage.md

 ![](images/dsub9_connected.jpg)

-Alternatively, if you need to use both joysticks while debugging you need to directly to the ESP UART:
+Alternatively, if you need to use both joysticks while debugging you directly connect the ESP UART:
 ![](images/uart_cn9.jpg)

 You need to connect: